fruink/chatApp/README.md

 # Project Contains #

-- Chat app skin design created first in adobe Photoshop and in css -> scss, js, and greensock libraries
+- Chat app skin design created first in adobe Photoshop and in css -> scss, js
 - Working files merged to master branch on github with a detailed readMe.
 -	Use of Node / NPM / socket.io to create the assets and folder structure for the development of app
 - Use of Grunt to compile and minify development files (SCSS -> CSS and minified JS)